no one deals like we do!

-Story and photos by Barb & Ron Kroll
+Story and photos by

-Nyana-Spier is purring a throaty murmur of contentment.
+Phoenix is purring a throaty murmur of contentment.
 "Cats that purr don't roar," says Vivienne Fouché, the cheetah's caregiver, as she gently pets his head.

 Photo © Barb & Ron Kroll

-Visitors enter the large wire-fenced enclosure to stroke Nyana-Spier's tan and black-spotted fur.
+Visitors enter the large wire-fenced enclosure to stroke Phoenix's tan and black-spotted fur.
 Fouché, who holds a leash attached to the cat's collar, advises them: "Don't bring in any bags.
 He'll think they're toys."

 Cheetah protection

 Entrance fees and donations help fund the Cheetah Outreach Program which campaigns for the protection of cheetahs and their environment.
 Orphaned and abandoned cubs, hand-raised by the program's caregivers, act as ambassadors.
-By visiting schools, malls, community clubs and corporate gatherings, the cheetahs increase awareness of their plight.
-(The program's motto is "See it.
-Sense it.
-Save it.")

 In 1900, an estimated 100,000 cheetahs lived in 44 countries throughout Asia and Africa.
 Today, fewer than 10,000 remain worldwide.
 "There are only about 600 cheetahs left in South Africa, 400 of them in Kruger National Park," says Fouché.
 "Namibia has the world's largest number of free-roaming cheetahs, yet only 2,400 remain."